-Benson has written a narrative non-fiction documenting the relationships between work, innovation and self-image in today's North East.
+In, Making Work for Ourselves, Benson will create a narrative non-fiction documenting the relationships between work, innovation and self-image in today's North East.
 Based on the renewable energy sector and the people who work in it, it will consider contemporary identity, social relationships, and attitudes to work, and ask what they might mean for the future of the region.